PVC-Coated Aluminum vs Vinyl Trim Wrap: Which is Better?

 If you want less maintenance requirement overall, better protection of your wood trim (including imperfections), and/or live in a hotter climate, aluminum is the better choice.

-If you’re making significant improvements to your Bowie home, chances are you’re working within a budget.
+If you’re making significant improvements to your Washington D.C. home, chances are you’re working within a budget.
 Both vinyl and aluminum wrap offer great returns on your investment, whether you’re planning to stay in your home or sell it in the near future.
 But cost can still be a major deciding factor for many homeowners.